Wappsto/pxt-wappsto/documentation/README.md

 ### Set APN name (NB-IoT only)

-If you have a Wappsto:bit that supports NB-IoT, but not a SIM card that is supported by default (Telenor), you can set a different APN mayching your SIM card via. the micro:bit.
+If you have a Wappsto:bit that supports NB-IoT, but not a SIM card that is supported by default (Telenor), you can set a different APN maching your SIM card via. the micro:bit.

 ```
 {"command":"config_apn", "apn":"NAME"}